vonMule/bleeding-edge-ranciliopid/README.md

    - added Blynk support to control ACTIONS using virtual pins
 1. MultiToggle triggers any ACTION based on multiple simultaneous hardware-button states (eg. if hotwater+steaming button is pressed then start the action CLEANING).
 MultiToggle can trigger up to six ACTIONS just by using the three rancilio's hardware-switches and therefore reduces the need for external control (mqtt, blynk, resistor-circuit, ..).
 1. GpioAction: When actions are activated, specific GPIOs can be triggered also.
 This can be used eg. to light up LEDs in Rancilio's custom modified hardware-switches.
+1. "Brew Profiles" can be used to easily set optimum brew settings for different beans.
 1. Offline Modus is fixed and enhanced.
 If userConfig.h's FORCE_OFFLINE is enabled, then PID fully is working without networking.
 Ideal in situations when there is no connectivity or you dont want to rely on it.
 1. Huge performance tunings and improvements under the hood which stabilizes the system (eg in situations of bad WIFI, hardware issues,..).
 1. MQTT support to integrate machine in smart-home solutions and to easier extract details for graphing/alerting.